446th Reserve Citizen Airman, husband make house calls to flatten the curve

 |0

-This work, 446th Reserve Citizen Airman, husband make house calls to flatten the curve [Image 2 of 2], by Maj.
+This work, 446th Reserve Citizen Airman, husband make house calls to flatten the curve, by Maj.
 Candice Allen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-446th Reserve Citizen Airman, husband make house calls to flatten the curve

 LEAVE A COMMENT